awsdocs/aws-kms-developer-guide/doc_source/deleting-keys-creating-cloudwatch-alarm.md

-# Creating an Amazon CloudWatch alarm to detect usage of a AWS KMS key pending deletion<a name="deleting-keys-creating-cloudwatch-alarm"></a>
+# Creating an Amazon CloudWatch alarm to detect usage of an AWS KMS key pending deletion<a name="deleting-keys-creating-cloudwatch-alarm"></a>

 You can combine the features of AWS CloudTrail, Amazon CloudWatch Logs, and Amazon Simple Notification Service \(Amazon SNS\) that notify you when someone in your account tries to use a KMS key that is pending deletion in a cryptographic operation\.
 If you receive this notification, you might want to cancel deletion of the KMS key and reconsider your decision to delete it\.